 Patricia has taught on the Film and Television course at LCC since 2006 and enjoys helping students find stories for their scripts at every stage of the course.

-Patricia’s films as director include My Filmmaking, My Life, which received an honorable mention at the 1991 San Antonio CineFestival, USA, and Salsa Fever – both documentaries for Channel 4.
+Patricia’s films as director include My Filmmaking, My Life, which received an honourable mention at the 1991 San Antonio CineFestival, USA, and Salsa Fever – both documentaries for Channel 4.

 She completed an MA in directing at the Northern School of Film and Television in Leeds, then went on to write, direct and produce several short films which have been screened at various international film festivals.